How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Pay attention to how specific the feedback is.
 Does the editor point to clear moments in the text and explain why something is or is not working?
 Do they connect small problems to larger issues, such as structure, pacing, character motivation, argument flow, reader expectation, or genre fit?
 Do they explain their reasoning in plain language?

-Notice, too, how the editor handles criticism.
+Notice how the editor handles criticism.
 You want honesty, but not cruelty.
 Encouragement matters, but only when it is based on real observation.
 A useful editor can tell you what is working, what is not working, and why.

 The sample should also show whether the editor understands your aims.
 They do not need to rewrite your book in their own style.
 They should be trying to help your manuscript become a stronger version of itself.
+That fit matters because developmental editing is a working relationship built on trust.

 Sample edit red flags